-The cogeneration projects that will be promoted will be the energy efficient high-pressure systems and with modern air cleaning devices that comply with stringent environmental requirements.
+There have been plans to implement cogeneration systems in the sugar industry of the seven participating countries, as shown in the previous table.
+However, it must be noted that these plans date many years back during pre-independence time and have not progressed into implementation because of the many barriers that existed and which this Project is intending to remove.
+Moreover, these plans were to use low to medium pressure systems which are not energy efficient and environmentally benign.
+The cogeneration projects that will be promoted in this Project will be the energy efficient high-pressure systems with modern air cleaning devices that comply with stringent environmental requirements.
 The global environmental benefits that are expected to result from the Project are significant.
-At the end of the Project duration of 6 years, the direct annual CO_2 emission mitigation from the implemented FSPPs is expected to be around 163,200 tons and an accumulated CO_2 emission reduction of 3,264,000 tons during the 20-year lifetime of these projects.
-In addition, the Project is expected to have a direct post-project annual CO_2 emission mitigation of 65,280 tons and accumulating 1,305,600 tons at the end of the 20-year lifetime of the cogeneration projects.
-The indirect replication potential is expected to result in an annual CO_2 emission abatement of 587,520 tons which is expected to accumulate to 11,750,400 tons at the end of the cogeneration projects' lifetime of 20 years.
+At the end of the Project duration of 6 years, the direct annual CO2 emission mitigation from the implemented FSPPs is expected to be around 163,200 tons and an accumulated CO2 emission reduction of 3,264,000 tons during the 20-year lifetime of these projects.
+In addition, the Project is expected to have a direct post-project annual CO2 emission mitigation of 65,280 tons and accumulating 1,305,600 tons at the end of the 20-year lifetime of the cogeneration projects.
+The indirect replication potential is expected to result in an annual CO2 emission abatement of 587,520 tons which is expected to accumulate to 11,750,400 tons at the end of the cogeneration projects' lifetime of 20 years.

 Comparing the bagasse-fired cogeneration plants with diesel power plants, the least cost analyses of the two systems revealed that the discounted levelized cost per kWh generated using bagasse-fired cogeneration plants is 0.052 USD/kWh compared to 0.207 USD/kWh for diesel power plants.
-This translates to a negative cost incrementality of 0.155 USD/kWh, On top of this, the steam requirements of the sugar factory has been covered without additional cost to the cogeneration plant.
-Actual fugures from countries like Tanzania and Kenya have shown that the price of electricity offered to Independent Power Producers (IPPs) particularly those producing electricity using diesel as fuel go as high as 0.335 USD/kWh and 0.16 USD/kWh, respectively.
+This translates to a negative cost incrementality of 0.155 USD/kWh.
+In addition, the steam requirements of the sugar factory will have been covered without additional cost to the cogeneration plant.
+Actual figures from countries like Tanzania and Kenya have shown that the price of electricity offered to Independent Power Producers (IPPs) particularly those producing electricity using diesel as fuel go as high as 0.335 USD/kWh and 0.16 USD/kWh, respectively.
 There is therefore clear negative cost incrementality in the use of bagasse-fired cogeneration systems.